Goto main content

 PhD at the PThU

-How does a PhD work at the PThU?
+How does a PhD work at PThU?

-The PhD programme consists of four steps.
+The PhD programme consists of three phases.

-• Step 1.
+• Phase 0.
 Get a master’s degree

-If you are in possession of a master’s degree, you start your PhD programme by applying for the Initial Graduate School as a PhD prospect.
-The Initial Graduate School is a series of three courses (15 ECTS), which takes place in the autumn on Mondays and Tuesdays.
-The courses are: General Theological Research Skills, Research Management and Ethics and Research Proposal Development.
-During these courses, you will be supervised by Graduate School professors and your promotor in writing a research proposal, a data management plan and a training and supervision plan.
+If you are in possession of a master’s degree, you must apply for the PhD programme as a PhD prospect.
+You will then enter into the first phase of the PhD programme: the Initial Graduate School.
+This first phase is a series of three courses (15 ECTS), which takes place in the autumn on Mondays and Tuesdays.
+The courses are:

 You will also attend the yearly Graduate School meeting.
 This meeting offers you the opportunity to network with current PhD candidates, as well as experts from your field of study.